 Currently in the approval process of the Food and Drug Administration is the collagenase injection.

-Superoxide dismutase injections have been shown to be unsuccessful in curing the disease, while radiotherapy has been used successfully in Ledderhose nodules.
+Superoxide dismutase injections are unsuccessful in curing the disease, while radiotherapy has been used successfully in Ledderhose nodules.

 Penile fibromatosis ( Peyronie’s disease )